patrickfrey/mewa/doc/tutorial.md

 ```

 #### Extern Function Declarations
 Define extern functions with their parameters.
+The function ```typesystem.extern_funcdef``` calls the tree traversal to get the function name and the parameter.
+The collecting of the parameters is possible in different ways.
+Here a table is defined by the node that declares the parameter list, passed down as parameter to the recursive list declaration, filled by param declaration node ```typesystem.extern_paramdef```.
 ```Lua
 function typesystem.extern_funcdef( node)
 	local context = {domain="global"}